 The open source IIoT gateway RevPi Connect gives users maximum freedom when implementing IIoT projects due to its open platform concept (including full root rights).
-RevPi Connect is based on the Raspberry Pi Compute Module 3 and features a 1.2 GHz quad-core processor, 1 GB RAM and 4 GB eMMC flash memory.
+RevPi Connect is based on the Raspberry Pi Compute Module 3 and features a 1.2 GHz quad-core processor, 1 GB RAM and up to 32 GB eMMC flash memory.
+A Real Time Clock (RTC) with 24 h buffering ensures that the device always knows what time it is, even in the event of a power failure.
 A specially modified Raspbian version with a real time patch is available as an operating system.
 Common IIoT protocols like MQTT and OPC UA are supported to transfer machine data directly to the Cloud.

 2 networks – 1 device

 Two Ethernet ports enable the device to be simultaneously integrated within the automation network and the IT network to transmit machinery data from, for example, the shop floor to the Cloud or a superordinate IT system.

 RevPi Connect features a full range of important interfaces